SoWhitIs/UFOs/README.md

 Clicking on "UFO Sightings" in the navigation bar will refresh the page and clear all previous outputs.

-Other methods: one can simple refresh the page in the address bar or delete content from the fields manually.
+Other methods: one can, simply, refresh the page in the address bar or delete content from the fields, manually.

  <p align="center">
   <i><b> UFO Sightings Navagation Bar</b></i>